fluzwup/SyllabicGenerator/README.md

 # SyllabicGenerator
 Program to generate passwords using random syllables, symbols, and numbers.
 There are currently two versions:
-main.cpp uses a list of common English syllables plus some speec therapy syllables. main2.cpp uses random combinations of consonant and vowel sounds from the 44 English phonemes to generate syllables.
+main.cpp uses a list of common English syllables plus some speech therapy syllables. main2.cpp uses random combinations of consonant and vowel sounds from the 44 English phonemes to generate syllables.

 PasswordGen.html is a JavaScript version.
 It has been changed to use short 2 and 3 letter Scrabble ditionary words, rather than syllables, which keeps things more pronounceable.
 JavaScript is handy because it runs in any browser, and it runs client-side, so the passwords never leave the browser's machine.